Hosting and bandwidth provided by MacHost.

 Is there a way to add a Firewire "800" port to the MacBook Pro "Core Duo" 15-Inch systems?

 Please note that the MacBook Pro "Core Duo" series was discontinued on October 24, 2006.
 It was replaced by the "Late 2006" MacBook Pro "Core 2 Duo" series which includes a single built-in Firewire "800" port.
-Two additional Firewire "800" ports can be added to any MacBook Pro model using the product described below.
+Two additional Firewire "800" ports can be added to any MacBook Pro model using the solution below.

 There were numerous cheers when the MacBook Pro "Core Duo" 2.16 17-Inch was introduced with a Firewire "800" port, like the PowerBook G4/1.67 17-Inch (SLSD/HR) that preceded it.